Mark 15

 And it was the third hour, and they crucified Him .

-And the scripture was fulfilled, which says, And He was reckoned with transgressors.
+And the Scripture was fulfilled, which says, And He was reckoned with transgressors.

-Let the Christ , the King of Israel , now come down from the cross, that we may see and believe.
-And they that were crucified with Him reproached Him .
+The Christ , the King of Israel , let Him come down now from the cross, that we might see and believe!
+And those being crucified with Him insulted Him .

 Comments Mark 15:21-32